-Are you tired of grinding?
-Are you not getting the gems and decorations you need to max out your gear in Monster Hunter: World?
+Are you tired of grinding for rare items in MHW?
+Are you not getting the gems and decorations you need to max out your Monster Hunter: World gear?
 The Elder Melder and the Melding Pot can help you out!
 However, it’s a bit difficult to understand the Elder Melder and their useful skills.
 Our guide will help you use this Wyverian’s abilities effectively in your quest for the best gear sets!

 You May Also Like:

 - Monster Hunter: World Crown Guide – Miniature Crown & Gold Crown

 - Monster Hunter: World Guide – What Does Affinity Do?

 - How to Prepare for Monster Hunter: World – Iceborne